YubicoLabs/yubihsm-java-enrollment/README.md

 3. Sign the CSR into an X.509 certificate (using OpenSSL CA as an example).
 4. Import the signed X.509 certificate into the YubiHSM2.

+The scripts are not officially supported and is provided as-is.

 Prerequisites
 =============